True Grit (novel)

-True Grit is a 1968 novel by Charles Portis that was first published as a 1968 serial in The Saturday Evening Post.
-The novel is told from the perspective of a woman named Mattie Ross, who recounts the time when she was 14 and sought retribution for the murder of her father by a scoundrel, Tom Chaney.
+True Grit is a 1968 novel by Charles Portis that was first published as a 1968 serial within The Saturday Evening Post.
+The novel is told from the perspective of an elderly spinster named Mattie Ross, who recounts the time a half century earlier when she was 14 and sought retribution for the murder of her father by a scoundrel, Tom Chaney.
 It is considered by some critics to be "one of the great American novels."
+True Grit is included in the Library of America of Portis' Collected Works.

 The novel was adapted for the screenplay of the 1969 film True Grit starring John Wayne, Kim Darby and Glen Campbell.
 Six years later, in 1975, Wayne reprised his Academy Award-winning role as the tough hard drinking one-eyed lawman in the sequel film Rooster Cogburn.
 In 2010, Joel and Ethan Coen wrote and directed another film adaptation of True Grit.
 In November 2010, The Overlook Press published a movie tie-in edition of the second film version of True Grit.

 Plot summary

-The novel is narrated by Mattie Ross, churchgoing elderly spinster distinguished by intelligence, independence, and strength of mind.
+The novel is narrated by Mattie Ross, a churchgoing woman distinguished by intelligence, independence, and strength of mind.
 She recounts the story of her adventures fifty years earlier, in 1878, when she undertook a quest to avenge her father's murder by a drifter named Tom Chaney.
 She is joined on her quest by Marshal Reuben J. "Rooster" Cogburn and a Texas Ranger named LaBoeuf (pronounced "La-beef").

 As Mattie's tale begins, Chaney is employed on the Ross's family farm in West-Central Arkansas, near the town of Dardanelle in Yell County.
 Chaney is not adept as a farmhand, and Mattie has only scorn for him, referring to him as "trash" and noting that her kind-hearted father, Frank, hired him only out of pity.
 One day, Frank Ross and Chaney go to Fort Smith to buy some horses.
 Ross takes $250 with him to pay for the horses, along with two gold pieces that he has always carried, but he ends up spending only $100 on the horses.
 Later, Ross tries to intervene in a barroom confrontation involving Chaney.
 Chaney kills him, robs the body of the remaining $150 and two gold pieces, and flees into Indian Territory (now Oklahoma) on his horse.

 Mattie hears that Chaney has joined an outlaw gang led by the infamous "Lucky" Ned Pepper and wishes to track down the killer.
 Upon arriving at Fort Smith, she looks for the toughest deputy US Marshal in the district.
 That man turns out to be Reuben J. "Rooster" Cogburn, an aging, one-eyed, overweight, trigger-happy, hard-drinking man.
 Mattie is convinced that he has "grit" and that his reputation for violence makes him best suited for the job.